CluedIn-io/CluedIn.Documentation/docs/070-governance/data-quality/040-most-used-data-quality-metrics.md

 ## Data Noise
 #### Description:
 This is calculated by External Data (from Enrichment Services) that are also Shadow Entities.
 This means that you are doing a lot of fuzzy lookups on records that have no Entity Codes to map back to your records, or your fuzzy merging is not doing a good enough job, or the data merging is not obvious.

-#### How to improve this metric:
-To fix this, open the Shadow Entity Studio and start to map records together manually.

 ## Data Orderliness